Garo (TV series): Gekkou no Tabibito

-A three part mini series, P Garo Saejima Kouga was streamed on YouTube prior to the release of the film.
+A three part mini series, P Garo: Saejima Kouga was streamed on YouTube prior to the release of the film.

 Versus Road

 Garo: Versus Road is a television series, which celebrates the 15th anniversary of the Garo franchise that premiered on Tokyo MX on April 2, 2020.
 It features a brand new cast that includes Koya Matsudai, Yuhi, Tokito, Toman, Naoya Shimizu, and Shutaro Kadoshita.
 This series is set in a different continuity from those of previous entries in the franchise.

+Hagane o Tsugu Mono

+Garo: Hagane o Tsugu Mono (牙狼〈GARO〉～ハガネを継ぐ者～) is a television series that premiered on Tokyo MX and BS Nittele on January 11, 2024, featuring Wataru Kuriyama's character Ryuga Dougai.

+Taiga

+Garo: Taiga (牙狼〈GARO〉TAIGA) is a film that celebrates the 20th anniversary of the Garo franchise and features a younger version of Hiroyuki Watanabe's character Taiga Saejima.
+It was released in Japanese theaters on October 17, 2025.

+Higashi no Kairou

+Garo: Higashi no Kairou (牙狼〈GARO〉東ノ界楼, Garo Higashi no Kairō) is an upcoming television series that is scheduled to premiere in January 2026, featuring Wataru Kuriyama's character Ryuga Dougai.